 Challenge: Users Struggling to Find Products

-We heard this same frustration when we spoke to senior management, and the same desire: to improve self-service on the website for small-ticket customers, freeing up sales reps to focus on people who truly needed their expertise.
+We heard this same frustration when we spoke to Baleigh’s senior management, and the same desire: to improve self-service on the website for small-ticket customers, freeing up sales reps to focus on people who truly needed their expertise.

 Jakob Nielsen tells companies that “deficiencies in your IA [information architecture] are costing you a lot of money, right now”, and our research suggested this was happening for Baileigh.

-Solution: Tree Testing & Card Sort Studies
+Approach: Tree Testing & Card Sort Studies

-By 2014, Baileigh was undergoing a full website redesign.
+A year later, Baileigh was undergoing a full website redesign.
 If we were going to make IA changes, now was the right time to do it.
 But first, we needed a baseline measure of the current IA’s performance.
 And we needed to know if the IA required small tweaks, a complete overhaul, or something in between.
 Tree testing was our IA research tool of choice.

 Tree testing is the fastest, most effective way to assess, and pinpoint problems with, a site’s information architecture.
 We ask representative users to find products or information using a simple, clickable “tree” of the site’s navigation; and we record each click.

-The resulting data shows which products, content and tasks are easy for customers to find or initiate, and where they struggle.
-We also learn which category structures and labels are likely to cause confusion, abandonment and lost sales.
+The resulting data shows which products, content, and tasks are easy for customers to find or initiate, and where they struggle.
+We also learn which category structures and labels are likely to cause confusion, abandonment, and lost sales.

 Designing the Study

-Here’s the approach we used for Baileigh:
+Here’s the approach we used for this study:

 - We focused on Baileigh’s metalworking products, which was the most visited section of the site.